dharkness/sudoku/README.md

       - add pencil toggle button to swap behavior of number keys (set vs. mark)
     - show errors
       - note that we currently block setting cell to non-candidate
+      - duplicate in group
+      - no candidates left in cell/group (don't detect the latter yet)
       - incorrectly solved cell
       - incorrectly removed candidate
-      - solutions that make puzzle impossible (good for creating new puzzles)
-      - easier to show banner when making errors given the model
     - move highlighting
       - show non-clue sets with large number without candidates or overlaid on top?
       - clues only, marks only, cells only to help you learn to spot stuff